jjstoo/envresolver/README.md

 r.resolve()
 ```

-If an environment variable `var1` was present in the current environment, it can be accessed by:
+If an environment variable `var` was present in the current environment, it can be accessed by:

 ```python
 r.var